zalkklop/LVSM/README.md

     training.batch_size_per_gpu = 16

 ```
-Here, we decrease the total batch size from 512 to 128, transformer layers from 24 to 12.
+Here, we decrease the total batch size from 512 to 128, and the transformer layers from 24 to 12.
 You can also increase the patch-size from 8 to 16 for faster training with lower performance.
 We have also discussed the efficient settings (single/two GPU training) in the paper.